reverse-squared/robotic-scout-magic/docs/README.md

 5. If you connect external devices, connect to the server though the PAN network, and instead of `localhost`, use the server's local IP.
 You can find this by running `ipconfig` in the console.

+> [!WARNING]
+> We are not sure 100% on how panr works, as we have not tested on a Linux machine yet.

+> [!DANGER]
-!> It is important that you run `npm i -D && npm run build` before your start the production server, as the rendering happens from the dist/ folder.
+> It is important that you run `npm i -D && npm run build` before your start the production server, as the rendering happens from the dist/ folder.
 Also remember to do this if you ever update RSM.

+Are one of the forms missing something you want?
+Do you not need something on one of the forms.
+You can easily edit the forms though a JSON file  in the `forms/` directory.
+More information on the [Forms](forms.md) page.

 ## Why Bluetooth?
 RSM uses bluetooth for it's connections to it's devices because WiFi access points are banned at competitions.